011akm/MovieMind-project/README.md

 - [Conclusion](#Conclusion)

 ## OBjectives
 The Movie Rating Prediction project involves analyzing a dataset containing information about Indian movies.
 The dataset includes details like movie name, year, duration, genre, rating, votes, director, and three main actors.
-The data will be used to build a predictive model for movie ratings and extract valuable insights from the movie industry.
+The data will be used to  extract valuable insights from the movie industry.

 ## Data Understanding
 The dataset is obtained from Kaggle: [IMDb India Movies](https://www.kaggle.com/datasets/adrianmcmahon/imdb-india-movies)